jcotellessa/czdb/README.md

 == README

-* This is the first file edited and sotred in a branch for the local Git Repository
+* This is the first file edited and stored in a branch for the local Git Repository, then pushed to the Mater repositry on GitHUB

-* The Rails files in this project are a colloection of samples from Micheal Hartl and  the sample CZ-DB template.
+* The Rails files in this project are a collection of samples from Micheal Hartl and  the sample CZ-DB template.

 Please feel free to use a different markup language if you do not plan to run